 In this article, we discuss the differences between objectives and key results (OKRs) and key performance indicators (KPIs).
-Once you understand these frameworks, you can combine their benefits to plan and monitor your business goals.Set and achieve goals with Asana
+Once you understand these frameworks, you can combine their benefits to plan and monitor your business goals.Create an OKR template

 Objectives and key results (OKRs) combine business goals with a set of measurable ways to achieve them.
 You can use OKRs for virtually any purpose, whether it be a long-term career goal, a quarterly team goal, or a personal goal.

 When setting OKRs, fill in the following sentence:

 I will [objective], as measured by [key result].

 Objectives are any goal you want to achieve, whether they’re easily attainable or far-reaching.
 An objective can include things like:

 Improve our customer retention

 Increase our website conversion rate